Extremely bright pre-wired superflux 4-chip LED

 I would drill a hole.
 Then I would secure the LEDs with a combination of pressure fitting and glue.
 Then, I would run the power wires under the carpet, under the dash, and to a switch.

-Are you gonna make an underbody kit with these superflux 4 chip LEDs ? - by brad (Peoria, IL)
+Are you gonna make an underbody kit with these superflux 4 chip LEDs ? - by Brad (Peoria, IL)

 Yes.
 It will be ready by the end of June.